 In this installment I'll talk about what to do when there are no heads in your ring design and re-tipping is your only option.

 Scenarios Where New Heads are Not an Option

-What if there’s a lot of damage on your ring?
-What if there are no individual heads and the design to set the gems, consists of a grouping of many prongs to hold many gemstones?
+What if there's a lot of damage on your ring?
+In other words what if many of the prongs are worn down?
+What if there are no individual heads and the design to set the gems, consists of a grouping of many prongs to hold many gemstones that were created all as one design?
 Then what do you do?

 When Re-Tips Are Your Only Option